Welcome to today's edition of the Rush 24-7 podcast.

 Brain cancer is a horrible thing.

-But he looked at me and said, That's not true.
+But he looked at me and said, that's not true.

-He was uh asked permission.
+He was asked permission.

-I mean, I never got over it.
+I mean, I never got over.

-He'd ask permission to go get his next cancer treatment.
+He asked permission to go get his next cancer treatment.

 With 27 years, and he's even in the fight for his life, he's putting our concerns ahead of his.